haddocking/haddock3-user-manual/src/modules/analysis.md

 - `resdic_`: list of residues to be mutated (by default all the interface residues).
 For example, to mutate only residues 2 and 3 of chain A, add resdic_A = [2,3]
 - `plot`: plot scanning data (default: False)

-More information about ``[rnascan]`` parameters can be accessed [here](https://bonvinlab.org/haddock3/modules/analysis/haddock.modules.analysis.rnascan.html#default-parameters) or retrieved by running
+More information about ``[rnascan]`` parameters can be accessed [here](https://bonvinlab.org/haddock3/src/modules/analysis/haddock.modules.analysis.rnascan.html#default-parameters) or retrieved by running:
 ```bash
 haddock3-cfg -m rnascan
 ```